 “Adults judge young people on the street, but they have nothing to do.”

 You said you wanted to feel a greater sense of community spirit, particularly between people from different generations and ethnic backgrounds because “we don’t always mix”.

-You’ve also got lots of ideas for events and activities that will bring people together, some of which we’ve already organised, including the Big Jubilee Lunch events, local history events with Leigh Library, and the Big Lunch 2013.
+You’ve also got lots of ideas for events and activities that will bring people together, some of which we’ve already organised, including the Big Jubilee Lunch events, local history events and Big Lunch.

 Education, Training & Employment

 “A place where I can volunteer my skills or learn new ones.”

 You want to see more opportunities for people of all ages, abilities and backgrounds.
 You want young people to have the best possible start in life and older people to have the chance to retrain.
 You want more and better paid employment opportunities as well as access to local and affordable training.

 “Free activities for us so we don’t get bored and do anything bad.”